Social Skills Groups

 -

-Yes—brief debriefs and simple take-home plans are provided so families can keep practice going.
+Yes.
+Caregivers are provided debriefs and simple take-home plans are provided so families can keep practice going.

 -